 What is the energy sector doing about Climate Change?
 We know plenty is being done so why don’t we discuss the positive steps being taken?
 Therefore, our theme for this year will be Climate Change – Doing our Bit.

-We start the day with a stellar headline speaking panel.
-Claire Perry, Energy Minister has been invited once more after her inspirational address last year.
-Mike Hughes, the Zone President of Schneider Electric and Steve Holliday former CEO of National Grid and new President of the Energy Institute, will be speaking and we will announce more big names soon.
+Kirsty Gogan, Co-Founder and Global Director of Energy for Humanity, Mike Hughes, Zone President of Schneider Electric and Steve Holliday, former CEO of National Grid and new President of the Energy Institute, have been confirmed as speakers and we will be announcing more big names soon.

 We will be highlighting all the great work that the UK energy sector is doing to mitigate climate change.
 If you are an energy end user and would like to come for free, please register with Harry at [email protected].

 EXPO 2019 Headline Speakers

 Here is a flavour of some of the content already booked: